 If you are looking for some special tricks to stop Excel from jumping cells when scrolling, you’ve come to the right place.
 There are numerous ways to stop Excel from jumping cells when scrolling.
 This article will discuss eight methods to stop Excel from jumping cells when scrolling.
 Let’s follow the complete guide to learn all of this.

-8 Suitable Methods to Stop Excel from Jumping Cells When Scrolling
+How to Stop Excel from Jumping Cells When Scrolling: 8 Easy Methods

 1. Changing Mouse Settings